Moon: Orbit

-The orbital eccentricity is 0.055, indicating a slightly elliptical orbit.
+The Moon's orbit is slightly elliptical, with an orbital eccentricity of 0.055.

-The Lunar distance, or the semi-major axis of the geocentric lunar orbit, is approximately 400,000 km, which is a quarter of a million miles or 1.28 light-seconds, and a unit of measure in astronomy.
-This is not to be confused with the instantaneous Earth–Moon distance, or distance to the Moon, the momentanous distance from the center of Earth to the center of the Moon.
+The semi-major axis of the geocentric lunar orbit, called the lunar distance, is approximately 400,000 km (250,000 miles or 1.28 light-seconds), comparable to going around Earth 9.5 times.

-The Moon makes a complete orbit around Earth with respect to the fixed stars, its sidereal period, about once every 27.3 days However, because the Earth-Moon system moves at the same time in its orbit around the Sun, it takes slightly longer, 29.5 days, to return at the same lunar phase, completing a full cycle, as seen from Earth.
+The Moon makes a complete orbit around Earth with respect to the fixed stars, its sidereal period, about once every 27.3 days.
+However, because the Earth–Moon system moves at the same time in its orbit around the Sun, it takes slightly longer, 29.5 days, to return to the same lunar phase, completing a full cycle, as seen from Earth.
 This synodic period or synodic month is commonly known as the lunar month and is equal to the length of the solar day on the Moon.

 Due to tidal locking, the Moon has a 1:1 spin–orbit resonance.
 This rotation–orbit ratio makes the Moon's orbital periods around Earth equal to its corresponding rotation periods.
 This is the reason for only one side of the Moon, its so-called near side, being visible from Earth.
 That said, while the movement of the Moon is in resonance, it still is not without nuances such as libration, resulting in slightly changing perspectives, making over time and location on Earth about 59% of the Moon's surface visible from Earth.

 Unlike most satellites of other planets, the Moon's orbital plane is closer to the ecliptic plane than to the planet's equatorial plane.
 The Moon's orbit is subtly perturbed by the Sun and Earth in many small, complex and interacting ways.
 For example, the plane of the Moon's orbit gradually rotates once every 18.61 years, which affects other aspects of lunar motion.
 These follow-on effects are mathematically described by Cassini's laws.